 J 101.5 D 221.9 CARMACKS (pop.
 539; all services.
 Visitor information.
 Lodging, restaurant, gas, diesel and RV park at Hotel Carmacks and Tatchun Centre.
 Attractions include restored Carmacks Roadhouse.

 J 103.5 D219.9 Junction with the Campbell Highway to Faro, Ross River and Watson Lake.

-J 116.3 D 207.1 Five Finger Rapids Recreation Site to west (pictured below right); large double-ended parking area with picnic table, hiking trails, toilets litter bins and viewing platform.
+J 116.3 D 207.1 Five Finger Rapids Recreation Site to west; large double-ended parking area with picnic table, hiking trails, toilets litter bins and viewing platform.

 Five Finger Rapids was named by early miners for the 5 channels or fingers formed by the rock pillars.

 J 117.9 D 205.5 Tatchun Creek Yukon government campground.

 J 118.5 D 205 Turnoff for Frenchman Lake Road to Tatchun Lake Campground (5.2 miles), Nunatuk Campground (20.7 miles) and Frenchman Lake (26 miles).

 J 125.5 D 197.9 Yukon Crossing Viewpoint rest area.

 J 146.6 Access west to Minto Resort, open mid-May to mid-Setpemebr, located on the banks of the Yukon River.
 A regular lunch stop for tour buses, there is a rustic campground for independent RV travelers.